Summary

 If you are close to draw time, check the deadline with your state lottery, retailer, or online provider before buying.
 Many jurisdictions close sales roughly one to two hours before the drawing, but the practical cutoff can be earlier.

-Short answer: Powerball draws at 10:59 p.m.
+Powerball draws at 10:59 p.m.
 ET, but ticket sales close earlier.
 The cutoff is set by the selling jurisdiction, not by one national rule.
 Retailers and online providers may also stop taking orders before the final posted minute.
-If a purchase misses the cutoff, it may be rejected or entered for a later drawing, so always check the draw date on the ticket or confirmation.
+If a purchase misses the cutoff, it may be rejected or entered for a later drawing, so check the draw date on the ticket or confirmation.

-Powerball draw time vs ticket sales cutoff
+Powerball draw time is not the ticket cutoff

 Draw time is when the winning Powerball numbers are selected.
 The sales cutoff is the deadline to buy a ticket for that specific drawing.
 Those two times are different.